 Although most people have survived the initial COVID-19 infection, it is important to note that deaths among infected patients are caused by sequelae of the viral pneumonia – most commonly due to water in the lungs.
 Therefore, animal models of the disease pathology may be used to develop effective treatments to prevent death in severe cases of infection.

 Mouse models are useful in research efforts across viral pathogenesis and disease pathology, serving as effective platforms for testing vaccines and antiviral therapies.
 As our way of contributing to the international epidemic prevention effort, we are opening service reservations on rodent models for SARS-CoV-2 research, including humanized host receptor targets ACE2, DPP4, and APN.
 Cyagen offers mouse models across several backgrounds, including FVB, C57BL/6, and newly-available BALB/c strains.
-Contact us today to inquire about your custom SARS-CoV-2 rodent mode.
+Contact us today to inquire about your custom SARS-CoV-2 rodent model.

 Our experts are proud to go beyond our routine animal model generation services to support the global research effort towards prevention and treatment of COVID-19; we are excited to share another White Paper featuring two technical reviews from our scientific team.